-When it comes to running a shop, there are numerous details that simply cannot be overlooked.
-Let’s take a look at the top four.
-Is your shop effectively tracking the most important items?
+When it comes to running a fleet maintenance shop, there are numerous details that cannot be overlooked.
+While all specifics are important, these four areas are crucial to the success of the operation.

-First and foremost is safety.
-When a staff is not operating in a safe manner, neither is the equipment.
-Start by implementing a safety program that trains and tracks employee progress.
+Managers should start by implementing a safety program that trains and tracks employee progress.
 Conduct an audit (internal or external) and identify potential danger zones.
-Enact a plan which staff and management buy into and goals are met or exceeded in an ample time frame.
+Enact a plan which staff and management are required to complete by a set timeframe.

-Prevent mechanics from spinning their wheels with unnecessary labor and downtime on equipment.
-According to RTA’s founder, Ron Turley, labor is one of the largest expenses for a shop (in addition to fuel and tires) and it is important to remain as productive as possible.
+Labor is one of the largest expenses for a shop — in addition to fuel and tires.
+Therefore, it’s important to keep staff members as productive as possible.

-The heart and soul of any fleet management operation is its preventive maintenance program.
-Scheduling routine inspections help mechanics discover issues before they arise.
-Save your department from spending money on unnecessary expendictures.
-Decrease equipment downtime.
-Reduce the frequency of major repairs.
-Increase equipment life expectancy.
-Eliminate premature replacement of equipment.
-Improve conservation of assets.
+At the center of most fleet management operations is a preventive maintenance program.
+Scheduling routine inspections helps mechanics discover issues before they arise.
+Tracking PM allows fleet managers to help the operation decrease equipment downtime, reduce the frequency of major repairs, increase equipment life expectancy, eliminate premature replacement of equipment and improve conservation of assets.